Reviews You Can Rely On

 Looking for the best ski socks?
 Our ski and snowboard experts have tested dozens over the last 8 years, with 10 in our current lineup.
 Our diverse test team can be found from Colorado to Alaska, lapping the resort in chilling temperatures and navigating ski traverses in the High Sierra.
 Our testing allows us to evaluate each model based on its comfort, fit, durability, breathability, and warmth.
 Whether hiking uphill or taking cold lift rides to get your turns, we have advice to help you find the best sock for your needs.

 Your quality of experience in the realm of snow sports is widely dependent on the gear you have.
-Whether that is a top-rated ski jacket paired with photochromatic ski goggles on a stormy day or one of our favorite ski helmets on a fun day out with the family, our in-depth and recommendation-based reviews are designed to help you select the best products for your needs.
+Whether that is a top-rated ski jacket for staying warm, a pair of photochromatic ski goggles on a stormy day, or a protective ski helmet, our in-depth and recommendation-based reviews aim to help you select the right gear for your needs.

-Editor's Note: We updated our ski sock review on April 17, 2024 to include information on our testing procedures.
+Editor's Note: We updated the award section of our ski sock review on November 18, 2024, to provide further recommendations on socks we love.

 Top 10 Ski Socks - Test Results